bzkarimi/sintering/README.md

 **How to Run the code**

-To run the code you need to set 4 input files: INIT, DATA, PES, and param.py.
-Also, the code is written in *Python 3*.
+**Step 0**: Before running the code, you need to set 4 input files: INIT, DATA, PES, and *param.py*.
+Note that INIT can be generated manually or automatically using *param.py*.

-First, you need to generate the initial clusters along with their coordinates.
+**Step 1**: First, you need to generate the initial clusters along with their coordinates.
 This can be done automatically using *autoinit.py* file.
-You just need to set 3 parameters *num_clust*, *num_single_atom*, and *largest_cluster* in *param.py* and then run *autoinit.py*.
+You just need to set 3 parameters **num_clust**, **num_single_atom**, and **largest_cluster** in *param.py* and then run *autoinit.py*.
 The Description of each parameter can be found in *param.py*.

+**Step 2**: After running *param.py*, a figure of the initial cell with cluster sizes will be shown.
+If you are not satisfied with the distribution you can change the parameters and rerun *param.py*.
+Also, INIT file will be generated.
+You can manually change the clusters if you wish.

+**Note**: *param.py* will automatically suggest a decent supercell size based on the primitive cell parameters and generated clusters.
+Make sure to modify the **maxx** and **maxy** parameters in *param.py* accordingly.

 **Description of each file**